openstack/nova-specs/specs/juno/approved/virt-driver-cpu-pinning.rst

 ----------------

 It is expected that most hypervisors will have the ability to setup dedicated pCPUs for guests vs shared pCPUs.
-The flavour parameter is simple enough that any Nova driver would be able to support it.
+The flavor parameter is simple enough that any Nova driver would be able to support it.

 Implementation